Purchase APR and 0% balance transfer offer changes are uncommon right now

-The Balance found many card issuers are still offering a variety of relief options for those with financial difficulties, including skipped payments and waived fees with no negative impact on your interest rate or credit report.
-However, be mindful that even if you aren’t making card payments right now, those accounts may still be accruing interest, and annual fees may still apply.
+The Balance found many banks are still offering a variety of relief options for those with financial difficulties, including skipped payments and waived fees with no negative impact on your interest rate or credit report.
+However, be mindful that even if your monthly credit card payments are deferred, those accounts are probably still accruing interest.